haiwen/seafile-admin-docs/manual/maintain/account.md

 When you setup seahub website, you should have setup a admin account.
 After you logged in a admin, you may add/delete users and file libraries.

+#### How to change a user's email

+If you use an email to identify an user (using email as a user's ID), this email is unchangable.
+You can set a contact email to that user via Web UI.
+The user can use the contact email to login and receive notifications.

+If you really want to change a user's ID, you should create a new user then use this admin API to migrate the data from old user to the new user: https://download.seafile.com/published/web-api/v2.1-admin/accounts.md#user-content-Migrate%20Account.

 #### Resetting User Password

 Administrator can reset password for a user in "System Admin" page.